codex-academy/codeX_ReleaseOneNarrativeWorkbook/Deployment.md

 Here are some tutorials you will need to setup a server to run NodeJS, Nginx and Mysql:

+* [Simple instructions to install a Node on Digital Ocean](./NodeServerOnDigitalOcean.md) after you've done this you can follow the instructions below. skpi the part on installing node from source.
 * [How To Set Up a Node.js Application for Production on Ubuntu 14.04](https://www.digitalocean.com/community/tutorials/how-to-set-up-a-node-js-application-for-production-on-ubuntu-14-04)
 * [How To Install Linux, Apache, MySQL, PHP (LAMP) stack on Ubuntu 14.04](https://www.digitalocean.com/community/tutorials/how-to-install-linux-apache-mysql-php-lamp-stack-on-ubuntu-14-04)